Thendo-Muraga/Bright-Coffee-Shop/README.md

 Presentation: Canva
 ___
 **📊 Summary of Findings**

+## Revenue Analysis##

-More units are sold in the morning compared to Afternoon and Evening.
+*More units are sold in the morning compared to Afternoon and Evening.
-Mondays and Thurdays generate the highest revenue, with Hell's Kitchen the highest contributor
+*Mondays and Thurdays generate the highest revenue, with Hell's Kitchen the highest contributor